Dear Ms. Vicki,

 Dear Frightened Mother,

-I've discovered that discussing these four things will cause people to quickly leave a room: sex, politics, race and religion.
+I've learned that discussing these four things will cause people to quickly leave a room: sex, politics, race and religion.

 It sounds like your daughter has achieved a great amount of success, and I know you are proud of her.
 I would like to try and calm your anxiety about your daughter's boyfriend.
 I think you have catastrophized him and the entire situation to the point that you think your daughter and our country are at risk.